Just to prove that we don’t only drive Rovers, Saabs and supercars – we offer you another tale of motoring misdemeanours.

-The car also included some neat little touches that proved that these cars were built to survive in a world where buying bread and milk could take an eternity.
+The car also has some neat little touches which proved that these cars were built to survive in a world where buying bread and milk could take an eternity.
 Starting a car after running out of petrol would often involve needing a damn good battery and a tube of Polo mints after sucking through the juice from the fuel supply hose.

-I phoned our local dealer – Acre Lane Garage to be told over the blower ‘slap a new belt on it’ll fine’.
+I ‘phoned our local dealer, Acre Lane Garage, to be told over the blower ‘slap a new belt on it’ll be fine’.
 And they were indeed correct.
-Borrowing my dads Montego, I flew up the road to a trusted motor factor to acquire a new cambelt.
+Borrowing my dad’s Montego, I flew up the road to a trusted motor factor to acquire a new cambelt.
 After half expecting an answer of not in stock, without even thinking, the chap behind the grubby counter simply wandered to a shelf and handed me a box – no part number checking, he went straight to the relevant item and picked it up.

-Just like our own 1.6 MG Maestro, Rivas tended to suffer with fuel evaporation and other carb related issues and by fitting a different carb, all the running gripes simply vanished.
+Just like our own 1.6 MG Maestro, Rivas tended to suffer with fuel evaporation and other carb-related issues but, by fitting a different carb, all the running gripes simply vanished.
 After fitting a performance exhaust, some natty driving lamps and lowering the ride height, my Riva was a hoot to drive about in.

-There was also an issue with the distributor advance base plate (very common) causing a monumental miss-fire and making it a real misery to drive in heavy traffic.
-There was of course one fault that almost killed me however.
-Driving at speed along the newly opened A14, I turned the heater up and the water valve seal in the heater box ruptured, dumping red hot coolant onto my left leg.
+There was also an issue with the distributor advance base plate (very common) causing a monumental misfire and making it a real misery to drive in heavy traffic.
+However, there was one fault which almost killed me.
+Driving at speed along the newly-opened A14, I turned the heater up and the water valve seal in the heater box ruptured, dumping red hot coolant onto my left leg.

 Some poking about with the standard lead lamp showed nothing more than a destroyed rim, so after fitting on the spare we continued our journey and the following day a thorough inspection was carried out.
-Judging by the cars now new habit of pulling to the right, I visited a fast fit centre, told them of my almost fatal encounter.
+Prompted by the car’s now new-found habit of pulling to the right, I visited a fast fit centre and told them of my almost fatal encounter.
 After 20 minutes or so, the fitter presented me with a bill of £10 for the re-alignment of the tracking – I was so impressed with this, I wrote to Lada Cars UK in Bridlington who replied back thanking me for my compliment and how that this scenario is an everyday event in the USSR.
-To this day, I still regard the Riva and pocket sized off road Niva as cracking cars that were solid, cheap and above all, no headache to own.
+To this day, I still regard the Riva and pocket-sized off=road Niva as cracking cars that were solid, cheap and, above all, no headache to own.

-Providing you did not expect Jaguar refinement and Ferrari looks, the Lada Riva and pocket sized mud-plugger Niva 4×4 were the perfect choice for people who wanted no frills, easy to run and reliable transport.
-I was that impressed that 18months after buying my first one, I purchased a newer example (E644 HVV) which sadly did not prove to be as reliable as my first – such is life!
+Providing you did not expect Jaguar refinement and Ferrari looks, the Lada Riva a nd pocket-sized mud-plugger Niva 4×4 were the perfect choice for people who wanted no frills, easy to run and reliable transport.
+I was so impressed that, 18 months after buying my first one, I purchased a newer example (E644 HVV) which, sadly, did not prove to be as reliable as my first – such is life!